Product price labelling

 • you indicate if the price is personalised

-• you can only indicate a product to be 'free' if there is nothing in return (including no personal data)
+• a product can only be stated as 'free' if there is nothing in return, not even personal data

 • art and antiques do not need a price label